Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • patients with Huntington's chorea;

-• persons with brain injuries or neoplasms in the organ;
+• persons with brain injuries or organ tumors;

 • people suffering from Parkinson's disease;

-• men who have a genetic predisposition to bruxism.
+• men with a genetic predisposition to bruxism.

-Whatever the cause of bruxism, it is important to identify the problem in a timely manner and take measures to eliminate it.
+Whatever the cause of bruxism, it is important to promptly identify the problem and take measures to eliminate it.

 It may seem that bruxism is not such a serious problem.
-However, if nothing is done, then a number of dental problems may occur:
+However, if nothing is done, a number of dental problems may arise:

 • the appearance of cracks in the enamel;